Stuart Kenworthy

 Stuart Kenworthy is a British comedy writer, most noted for his work in the sketch show Smack the Pony and the sitcom Green Wing.
 A scene originated by Stuart, for Green Wing, was nominated for Most Memorable Comedy Moment of 2005 (BBC TV Moments).
 The pilot episode of Scallywagga (previously called Spacehopper) won Best Comedy at the RTS North West Awards 2007.
 The first series of Scallywagga was broadcast on BBC Three in April 2008.

-Previously, Stuart spent ten years working as a photographic artist, supplementing his income by working as an Evidence Gathering photographer for Lancashire Constabulary.

-In 1999 he gained a first class honors degree in Sociology and was awarded the faculty prize from the University of Leicester.
+Previously, Kentworthy spent ten years working as a photographic artist, supplementing his income by working as an Evidence Gathering photographer for Lancashire Constabulary.
+In 1999, he gained a first class honors degree in Sociology and was awarded the faculty prize from the University of Leicester.
 His agent is Hugo Young at Independent, London.